NotFlameDev/NotFlameDev/README.md

 - 👀 I’m interested in API's
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on Discord Bot
-- 📫 How to reach me contact kylee <3#1175 on discord
+- 📫 How to reach me contact kylee#1175 on discord

 <!---
 NotFlameDev/NotFlameDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.